-As of 10g, you can designate tablespaces as either BIGFILE or SMALLFILE tablespaces.
+You can designate tablespaces as either BIGFILE or SMALLFILE tablespaces.
 Use SMALLFILE tablespaces to provide you with the flexibility to create multiple datafiles for a single tablespace.
 BIGFILE tablespaces can contain only one file, whereas traditional SMALLFILE tablespaces can contain up to 1,022 files.